-Mutliflora Productions presents Los Wembler’s as a part of its first annual DIY multicultural music festival for the whole month of October in multiple venues across Washington, DC.
+Mutliflora Productions presents Los Wembler’s as a part of its third annual DIY multicultural music festival series over two months in September and October across multiple venues in Washington, DC.

 The Multiflora Music Festival is super excited to present Group Doueh from Western Sahara for a debut screening and performance in Washington, DC. on October 6, 2017.